A Korn-type inequality in SBD for functions with small jump sets: The local estimate on a square

 Choosing the constant $C>0$ in the assertion large enough (depending on $\theta$) we get by \eqref{eq: R1}

-Then in view of \eqref{eq:erst5}, \eqref{eq: R1} and $J_{\bar{u}} \subset \bar{J}$ we get \eqref{eq:modi}.
+Then in view of \eqref{eq:erst5}, \eqref{eq: R1} and $J_{\bar{u}} \subset \bar{J}$, we get \eqref{eq:modi}.

 We now derive \eqref{eq:modi2} for the modification $\bar{u}$, where we will regard $\bar{u}$ as a function defined on $\tilde{Q}$.
 We may assume that $Q_{\bar{\mu}} \neq \emptyset$ as otherwise the assertion of the lemma is trivial.
-Then \eqref{eq: new1} implies $\sum\nolimits_l \diam(R_l) \le \tfrac{\theta}{24} \mu = \frac{1}{24} s_1$.
-We start with the identification of regions where $\bar{J}$ is too large (Step I).
+Then \eqref{eq: new1} implies

+We start with the identification of regions where the ${\cal H}^1$ measure of $\bar{J}$ is too large (Step I).
 Afterwards, we will use \eqref{eq:erst4} to apply Theorem \ref{rig-theo: korn-poini} on these specific sets (Step II).
 This Korn-Poincar\'e estimate will then enable us to define a suitable modification (Step III) for which Korn's inequality for Sobolev functions can be used (Step IV).
+We also refer to Figure \ref{bild2} below, where some of the objects introduced in the proof are illustrated.

-{\bf Step I (Identification of `bad' sets):} We first identify squares of various length scales where $\bar{J}$ is too large.
+{\bf Step I (Identification of `bad' sets):} We first identify squares of various length scales where the ${\cal H}^1$ measure of $\bar{J}$ is too large.
 Recalling \eqref{eq: enlarged squares} and \eqref{eq:enlarged} we introduce the sets

 for $i \in \N$.
 Let $A_i = \bigcup_{Q \in {\cal A}_i} \overline{Q}$.
 Then we define and accordingly let $B_i = \bigcup_{Q \in {\cal B}_i} \overline{Q}$ and $B'_i = \bigcup_{Q \in {\cal B}_i} \overline{Q'}$ for $i \in \N$.
 For later we note that $\bigcup_{i \ge 1} A_i \cap Q_{\bar{\mu}}= \bigcup_{i \ge 1} B_i \cap Q_{\bar{\mu}}$.
 We now show that for some $I \in \N$ sufficiently large we have